 - The creation of the maximum of three new lots from each and every original Township half-lot is not necessarily appropriate.
 Although it may not be possible or necessary to adhere to each and every one of the following guidelines which are applicable to a specific situation, preference will be given to proposals which demonstrate that a reasonable effort has been made to achieve compliance and/or where there is a clear opportunity to enhance compliance through the imposition of appropriate conditions of severance, with the owner's agreement and at the owner's expense.
-Lots may not necessarily be approved if clearly superior opportunities to create lots that better achieve conformity with the guidelines exist elsewhere within the original Township half-lot, regardless of ownership; - Variations in the size and configuration of lots created within each original Township half-lot, and variations in lot frontages and front and side yard setbacks are encouraged; - Lot creation shall take into account the unique physical and environmental characteristics and features of the parcel from which each new lot is created, to ensure that both the severed and retained portions have superior building sites upon which development can occur in a manner which does not predominate over or appear out of character with the rural and natural surroundings. - Consideration shall be given to the existing lot pattern and the cumulative impacts of potential lot creation under these policies on adjacent parcels on each side of the lot being severed and on the opposite side of the road to ensure that the development pattern remains random and that the creation or subsequent development of both existing and new lots does not result in the appearance of a residential cluster or strip development. - Screening of the building envelope from view from adjacent roads and from existing developments on adjacent lots shall be encouraged and, in some cases, may be required as a condition of severance.
+Lots may not necessarily be approved if clearly superior opportunities to create lots that better achieve conformity with the guidelines exist elsewhere within the original Township half-lot, regardless of ownership; - Variations in the size and configuration of lots created within each original Township half-lot, and variations in lot frontages and front and side yard set-backs are encouraged.
+Clusters or rows of residences at a density that allow the built environment to dominate will be prohibited.
+Site plan control and or zoning provisions may be utilized to preserve rural character where new lots are proposed. - Lot creation shall take into account the unique physical and - environmental characteristics and features of the parcel from which each new lot is created, to ensure that both the severed and retained portions have superior building sites upon which development can occur in a manner which does not predominate over or appear out of character with the rural and natural surroundings. - Consideration shall be given to the existing lot pattern and the cumulative impacts of potential lot creation under these policies on adjacent parcels on each side of the lot being severed and on the opposite side of the road to ensure that the development pattern remains random and that the creation or subsequent development of both existing and new lots does not result in the appearance of a residential cluster or strip development. - Screening of the building envelope from view from adjacent roads and from existing developments on adjacent lots shall be encouraged and, in some cases, may be required as a condition of severance.
 Lots which provide natural screening of the building site by means of vegetation and/or topographic relief are preferred.